OurSausalito.com

 1. Golden Gate Bridge traffic is bad southbound on Thursday night, and especially bad on Friday night and Saturday night.
 On those evenings traffic southbound from Marin into San Francisco starts to back up as early as 4:00 or 4:30 PM. as people from the North Bay and East Bay go into the City for dinner, theatre and other social activities.
 It typically clears between 7:00 and 8:00 PM.

-Insiders Tip: If it’s baseball season and the San Francisco Giants are playing a night game at AT&T Park the Thursday and Friday southbound traffic can be especially bad.
+Insiders Tip: If it’s baseball season and the San Francisco Giants are playing a night game at Oracle Park or basketball season and the Warriors are playing at night at Chase Center, southbound traffic can be especially bad, especially Thursday through Saturday.
+The Warriors schedule is on their website.
 You can check the Giants schedule here.
 It doesn’t, however, seem to produce a dramatic change on other evenings.

 2. Traffic is bad southbound on Sunday night.
 Especially during the summer, people who have traveled to the wine country or the Sierras come back in a “post-weekend rush hour” on Sunday night that can slow southbound traffic on the Bridge.
 I’ve seen this start as early as 4:00 PM but it usually clears by 8:00 PM.
 The better the weekend weather, the slower the traffic will be and the longer the delay will last.
 On three and four-day holiday weekends the effect is magnified.